alvarix/webdev/src/components/Bio.md

 ### Colophon
 This site was created with [**Astro JS 4**](https://astro.build/)
-What it offered:
+Most of the transitions are using the new [View Transitions API](https://developer.chrome.com/docs/web-platform/view-transitions) which allows connect to be animated from one page to the next.

+Soome of what I loved:
 - Component based architecture
-- Server side JS with optional client side
+- Server side statically rendered JavaScript with optional client side
-- View Transitions API
+- View Transitions interface
-- Jamstack
 - Content-driven development
-  - Performance benefits
-  - Static yet dynamic
 - Content
   - Collections
-  - file-based routing
+  - File-based routing
   - MarkDown